OWASP/Container-Security-Verification-Standard/README.md

+**Important Note:** We're currently in the process of moving this project over here and there are still some references to Redguard (the company which initially published the CSVS).
+We'll fully "OWASP-ize" the project very soon.

 # Container Security Verification Standard

 Welcome to the Container Security Verification Standard (CSVS) version 1.0.
 The CSVS is a community-effort to establish a framework of security requirements and controls that focus on normalizing the functional and non-functional security controls required when designing, developing and testing container-based solutions with a focus on Docker.